Awethon/awethon.github.io/content/posts/scala-wrappers.md

 new ItemDaoImpl(...) extends LoggedItemDaoWrapper
 {{< / highlight >}}
 \
 So far it looks clean and seems easy to understand.
+You might be even eager to try it in your project, but unfortunately, it's not that simple.
-Unfortunately, code is going to become messy if there are dependencies to provide.
+Code is going to become messy if there are dependencies to provide. \
 To show that, let's make our trait return `Future` values:
 {{< highlight scala >}}
 trait ItemDao {